plasticuproject/rest/README.md

 > **Note:**
 > It is recommended to git clone this repository into a python virtual <br />
-> envirnment and run `pip install -r requirments.txt`
+> envirnment and run `pip install -r requirements.txt`

 ## Usage